 1. IT Consultants

 If you help advise clients with their IT needs you could be vulnerable to claims that include your client suing you for losing data or business information.
 This would be your biggest risk as an IT consultant and you would need liability insurance for IT consultants.
 You also may face risks, such as a breach of contract or a client getting injured as a result of your business practices.
-Protect the tools of your trade with tools and equipment coverage.
+Protect the tools of your trade with tools and equipment insurance, also known as inland marine coverage.
 This can provide that extra protection your business needs and protect your biggest asset… your business equipment.

 2. Business Consultants